AlliMostafa/Mining-ECG/README.md

 4. Signal Metadata: signal quality such as noise (static_noise and burst_noise), baseline drifts (baseline_drift) and other artifacts such as electrodes_problems.
 We also provide extra_beats for counting extra systoles and pacemaker for signal patterns indicating an active pacemaker.
 5. Cross-validation Folds: recommended 10-fold train-test splits (strat_fold) obtained via stratified sampling while respecting patient assignments, i.e. all records of a particular patient were assigned to the same fold.
 Records in fold 9 and 10 underwent at least one human evaluation and are therefore of a particularly high label quality.
 We therefore propose to use folds 1-8 as training set, fold 9 as validation set and fold 10 as test set.

-Data set can be accessed from https://www.kaggle.com/khyeh0719/ptb-xl-dataset/version/1[](kaggle) or [https://physionet.org/static/published-projects/ptb-xl/ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.1.zip](physionet).
+Data set can be accessed from [kaggle](https://www.kaggle.com/khyeh0719/ptb-xl-dataset/version/1) or [physionet](https://physionet.org/static/published-projects/ptb-xl/ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.1.zip).

+# Second way(